subzeroid/instagrapi/docs/usage-guide/user.md

 `UserShort` objects returned from private GraphQL follow-list payloads preserve selected v2-only fields when Instagram sends them: `friendship_status`, `profile_pic_id`, `fbid_v2`, `interop_messaging_user_fbid`, `strong_id__`, and raw `account_badges`.
 The legacy `latest_reel_media` property is also populated from Instagram's current `1llatest_reel_media` key.

-`user_report(user_id, reason="spam")` follows Instagram's current mobile FRX report flow for account spam reports and submits the report.
+`user_report(user_id, reason="spam")` follows Instagram's current mobile FRX report flow for account spam reports and submits the report. `reason` uses `USER_REPORT_REASON` and currently supports `"spam"`.
 This is a real account action; use it only for accounts you actually intend to report.
 Unsupported reasons raise `ValueError` until their FRX tag paths are captured and tested.

 Example: